rajeshchalla10/AutoBlog_AI/README.md

 2. **Document is processed** and split into meaningful chunks.
 3. **RAG pipeline retrieves** relevant information from the document.
 4. **LLM generates** a blog post draft based on the document's content.
-5. **Final blog post** is presented in markup language for users to use or further editing.
+5. **Final blog post** is presented in markup language for users to use or further edit.

 ## Getting Started